 salmon

-We recognize that most of you may not be super stoked about the idea of eating organ meats like chicken hearts for lunch compared to taking a pill.
+We recognize that most of you may not be super stoked about the idea of eating organ meats like chicken hearts for lunch instead of taking a pill.
 However, while these are the richest sources of CoQ10, fatty fish is the second richest source of the nutrient.
 Both food sources have high concentrations of other nutrients as well.

 If you really aren’t a fan of supplementing, talk to a nutrition professional like a dietitian about what foods you can consistently include in your nutrition to get enough CoQ10.